 “I wanted to get more involved with school events,” he said.
 “This is a great way to have fun, and be energetic and enthusiastic about Central.”

 Most people really like Wellington, he continued, though he noticed that really little kids tend to be a bit fearful—“So I go a little easier around them so they won’t be scared.”

-Freeman has already donned the uniform for freshman orientation, an English as a Second Language program party, and marched in the Rodeo Parade.
+Freeman has already donned the uniform for freshman orientation, and an English as a Second Language program party, and looks forward to marching in the Rodeo Parade.

 Ashley Martin, a senior in clinical psychology, is the other Wellington for CWU.